WHAT IS THE MENTORSHIP PROGRAM?

-- Mentor will fill out a final evaluation form at the end of the program.
+- Mentor will be asked to fill out online surveys throughout the program.

 - Mentor and Mentee work together to identify development goals and determine a framework for the meetings at the beginning of the program.
 As outlined below, Mentor and Mentee agree on an agenda for each meeting in line with the Mentee’s needs.

 - Mentor and Mentee shall get to know each other and shall share information about their history, qualifications, experiences, skills, and interests of the Mentor and Mentee.

 - Mentor and Mentee shall discuss what both parties expect from the mentoring process.

 - Mentor and Mentee shall identify Mentee’s strengths and weaknesses and chart possible avenues for professional and personal growth

 - Mentor and Mentee shall develop Mentee’s career goals

 - Mentor and Mentee shall prepare action plans to achieve Mentee’s career goals

 - Mentor and Mentee shall discuss the obstacles and difficulties the Mentee may face in reaching their career goals.
 Mentor and Mentee shall prepare a strategy to deal with these obstacles and difficulties.

 - Mentor and Mentee shall identify important stakeholders who can help the Mentee reach his/her goals.
 Mentor shall introduce new people to the Mentee to expand his/her business network.